gooddata/gooddata-ui-sdk/libs/gd-bear-model/api/gd-bear-model.api.md

 //
 // dist/scheduledMail/GdcScheduledMail.d.ts:12:17 - (ae-forgotten-export) The symbol "DateString" needs to be exported by the entry point index.d.ts
 // dist/scheduledMail/GdcScheduledMail.d.ts:16:13 - (ae-forgotten-export) The symbol "Email" needs to be exported by the entry point index.d.ts
+// dist/visualizationWidget/GdcVisualizationWidget.d.ts:37:13 - (ae-forgotten-export) The symbol "Identifier" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)